Skip to main content

 const sandbox = await SandboxInstance.create({ region: "us-pdx-1" });

-// Install system dependencies.
+// Install system dependencies and Mesa.

 // gcompat (not libc6-compat) is required — the Mesa daemon's gRPC